-At night, many Nepalis slept outside, shivering in the frigid air of the Himalayan Mountains but at least safe from falling debris.
+At night, many Nepalis slept in the open, shivering in the frigid air of the Himalayan Mountains but at least safe from falling debris.

 “Even people staying in hotels, they carried their blankets and pillows and were sleeping either on the ground floor or out in the open,” Tak of Save the Children said.

 “The entire city was under darkness,” Christina Berry of England wrote for CNN affiliate IBN from Kathmandu.
 “There was not a single light anywhere.
 The power supply had been cut off.
 Our caring hotel manager gave us some food and some candles, too.
 Me and Alexandra were so scared.
 We slept in the open verandah of the hotel fearing more quakes in the night.”

 Aftershocks add to fears

 Many of the city’s centuries-old buildings, which had survived countless earthquakes over the generations and provided a sense of national pride, have been toppled.

 The destruction of many important temples in the heart of Kathmandu has deepened the despair many Nepalis are experiencing.
 Religion is an important part of life in the mainly Hindu nation.

 The iconic buildings, which are often the first stop of any tourist’s tour of the city, crumbled before the eyes of onlookers as the quake struck Saturday.

 Police officers and volunteers continued to pick through the temples’ rubble on Monday, using their bare hands, shovels and pieces of metal.
 They shunned the use of heavier gear to dig through the wreckage for fear of harming any survivors, bodies or priceless artifacts buried within.